mace-no/mace-no.github.io/essays/reflectTypescript.md

 ## Completely New

 Before ICS 314 I had never used JavaScript before.
-Now why is this important well TypeScript is a superset of JavaScript, so it is imperative you are proficient in JavaScript.
+Now why is this important?
+Well TypeScript is a superset of JavaScript, so it is imperative you are proficient in JavaScript.
 Which I definitely am not, coming from a python/java/C background.
 However, the basic idea for things like for loops and print statements was helpful when learning the language.

 ## TYPE script